 God would have been perfectly happy without people.
-He is Father, Son, and Spirit, He is happy in himself.
+He is happy in himself.
 He lacked nothing.
 So, what is the reason that compelled God to create people?
 The Bible gives us some pointers that help us understand why.

 The reasons not to create people